CMAP-REPOS/LUI-wiki/index.md

-# A field guide to Land Use Inventory classifications
+# A Field Guide to Land Use Inventory Classifications

 This page serves as the springboard for classification guidelines for parcel-based Land Use Inventory work beginning in 2010.
 The guides that